Contact me today

-The creation of high quality written content is paramount for any SEO strategy, it is also more often than not the hardest part of the entire process.
-“Content is King” has been an old adage within the SEO industry since its inception, this particular rule has remained a constant whilst other “best practices” have come and gone.
+The creation of high-quality written content is paramount for any SEO strategy, it is also more often than not the hardest part of the entire process.
+“Content is King” has been an adage within the SEO industry since its inception, this particular rule has remained a constant whilst other “best practices” have come and gone.

 As digital marketers we have a problem, that is engagement.
 In the modern world of smartphones and social media written content is readily available literally within seconds.
-In order to truly succeed online your content needs to capture the audience and engage with them!
+To truly succeed online your content needs to capture the audience and engage with them!

-When starting out to plan your website content you should always consider SEO factors such as keyword targets, LSI keywords (synonyms), word count, heading structure etc…
+When starting to plan your website content you should always consider SEO factors such as keyword targets, LSI keywords (synonyms), word count, heading structure, etc…

-In order to drive traffic to your website I will need to understand what your potential customers are searching for within Google and the other search engines.
+To drive traffic to your website, I will need to understand what your potential customers are searching for within Google and the other search engines.
 I can perform extensive keyword research to help identify keyword opportunities, I can find out on average how many searches for your services or products are being performed each month.

-This information will help to formulate a content strategy for your website, web pages and blog content.
-Keyword opportunities should be split into smaller “groups” of related terms, this helps when deciding on pages your website needs, each page can target it’s own group of keywords.
+This information will help to formulate a content strategy for your website, web pages, and blog content.
+Keyword opportunities should be split into smaller “groups” of related terms, this helps when deciding on pages your website needs, each page can target its group of keywords.

-More often than not pages will need adding in order to correctly target specific keyword topics on each page of your website.
+More often than not pages will need adding to correctly target specific keyword topics on each page of your website.

-Existing content will usually also need to be reworded and expanded upon in order to implement keyword targets within your pages.
+Existing content will usually also need to be reworded and expanded upon to implement keyword targets within your pages.

-One of the most important elements to any SEO content strategy is writing “unique” content for your webpages.
+One of the most important elements of any SEO content strategy is writing “unique” content for your web pages.
 It is a vital part of a successful SEO strategy.
-This is a huge issue in the ecommerce world where product descriptions tend to be provided by suppliers.
+This is a huge issue in the eCommerce world where product descriptions tend to be provided by suppliers.

-Google doesn’t like to see content which has been copy and pasted from other online sources, it is seen as duplicate content and may be treated as plagiarised content.
+Google doesn’t like to see content that has been copied and pasted from other online sources, it is seen as duplicate content and may be treated as plagiarised content.

 When I write content, it is fresh and unique to your website.

-Understanding why your potential customers are searching for a specific term in Google is vital to getting the tone and topic of your content correct.
+Understanding why your potential customers are searching for a specific term in Google is vital to getting the tone and topic of your content correctly.

-A users search intentions is most commonly one of two reasons:
+A users search intentions are most commonly one of two reasons:

 Once you understand why they are searching you can plan and write content to match their intent.

-Latent Semantic Indexing or LSI Keywords are groups of keywords which are closely related to each other, they could also be synonyms of your main keyword targets.
+Latent Semantic Indexing or LSI Keywords are groups of keywords that are closely related to each other, they could also be synonyms of your main keyword targets.